-Some of them are good for selling subscriptions on a single level while others offer more diverse membership levels and subscription management features.
+Some of them are good for selling subscriptions on a single level, while others offer more diverse membership levels and subscription management features.

 You will also need to figure out which payment gateways you will use.
 Do you want to accept credit cards only, PayPal, or both?
-Your membership plugin should have support for your preferred payment gateways either built-in or through an addon.
+Your membership plugin should have support for your preferred payment gateways, either built-in or through an addon.

 Having said that, let’s see what you will need to start a WordPress membership site.

 If you’d prefer written instructions, just keep reading.